-If you are happy to take part in the survey, please write today's date [tell students' today's date] on your consent form and print first name and surname and sign the form.
+If you are happy to take part in the survey, please write today's date [tell students' today's date] on your consent form (the GREEN form) and print first name and surname and sign the form.
+If you are a girl and are happy to provide your post code and date of birth information for us to follow up by checking births and terminations data for you, please also fill out the yellow form.

 - 13. Then hand out the surveys to pupils according to the names written on the post it notes on the front of the brown envelopes.
 Ask the teacher or another pupil to help you with handing the questionnaires out, as they will be familiar with student names. - 14.
 If any pupils are absent from the class, place their questionnaire with the post it note still attached to the brown envelope to one side.
 You will need to pass these back to the fieldwork manager after the class. - 15.
-Instruct students to: - a) Rip the sticky note off the front of the brown envelope they have been given and stick it to the table next to them.

-- b) Remove the questionnaire from the brown envelope. - c) Read the instructions on the front of the questionnaire and the instructions for completing each question carefully. - d) Complete the questions by putting a tick in the boxes provided and if they make a mistake to put an x through the box and answer again (put a tick in another box). - e) When they have finished place the questionnaire back in the brown envelope on their desk. - f) Raise their hand and one of the researchers will come and collect their questionnaire.
+Instruct students to: - a) Rip the sticky note off the front of the brown envelope they have been given and stick it to the consent form. - b) Remove the questionnaire from the brown envelope. - c) Read the instructions on the front of the questionnaire and the instructions for completing each question carefully. - d) Complete the questions by putting a tick in the boxes provided and if they make a mistake to put an x through the box and answer again (put a tick in another box). - e) When they have finished place the questionnaire back in the brown envelope on their desk. - f) Raise their hand and one of the researchers will come and collect their questionnaire.